rukmani2556/rukmani2556/README.md

 Hi there 👋

-I am a third-year undergrad at the NIT PATNA computer science department.
-2-star coder at Codechef, quick learner, full stack web developer, and a machine learning enthusiast.... like learning new skills and them helping others learn them...
+I am a final year undergrad student at NIT PATNA computer science department.
+2-star coder at Codechef, quick learner, full stack web developer, and a machine learning enthusiast.... like learning new skills and then utilizing them to create useful applications...

 🔭 I’m currently working on NLP- Sentiment Analysis